-Most of the people gathering at the events listed below are already concerned about insurance issues, so you’re already halfway to turning them into high quality leads.
+Most of the people gathering at the events listed below are already concerned about insurance issues, so you’re already halfway to turning them into high-quality leads.

-- Seminars.
 Organizing free seminars on useful insurance topics provides you with the chance to reach a large audience of interested prospects at the same time.
 However, you have to present a very relevant topic and keep your audience listening throughout the seminar to get them interested in buying insurance from you.

 If you’re knowledgeable in your line of the industry, you’ll have no problems trying to help people out with any questions they might have.
 You can organize it in local community centers, libraries, or even bars and advertise it prior to let people know you’ll be there.

 As people are much more inclined to participate if they’re getting free dinner, you can choose your prospective participants much more carefully (direct mail is probably the best way to send out invitations).
-Then it’s up to you to enchant the audience and set private appointments with everyone interested afterwards.
+Then it’s up to you to enchant the audience and set private appointments with everyone interested afterward.

 If you don’t exist on the Internet, you don’t exist at all.

-Here are a few stats provided by Simply Business to get you fired up: 97% of Internet users search for local businesses online, with local content amounting for as many as 73% of all online activity.
+Here are a few stats provided by Simply Business to get you fired up: 97% of Internet users search for local businesses online, with local content accounting for as much as 73% of all online activity.

 Any doubts?
 Didn’t think so – let’s move on then.